©1978

 therefore; consider the forces that are presently compelling us.

 Are they not socially destructive and individually brutalizing?
-Love is truly not the answer for

 everything, but it is the basic foundation for almost anything